+Disconnect all electric power, including remote disconnects before servicing.
+Follow proper lockout/ tagout procedures to ensure the power can not be inadvertently energized.
 Failure to disconnect power before servicing could result in death or serious injury.
-Disconnect all electric power, including remote disconnects before servicing.
-Follow proper lockout/tagout procedures to ensure the power can not be inadvertently energized.

-- 1. Open and Lock the unit disconnect switch. - 2.
-Remove the Outside Air Sensor (OAS) from the condenser section of unit. - 3.
-Use two (2) wire nuts, to individually cap the wires. - 4.
-Locate the RTRM (J6).
-Connect two (2) wires to terminals J6-1 and 2. - 5.
-Connect the sensor (OAS) using two wire nuts to the two (2) field supplied wires that were connected to terminals 1 and 2 on J6.
+- 1. Open and lock the unit disconnect switch. - 2.
+Remove the Outside Air Sensor (OAS) from the condenser section of unit.

+- 4. Locate the RTRM (J6).
+Connect 2 wires to terminals J6-1 and 2. - Connect the sensor (OAS) using two wire nuts to the 2 field-supplied wires that were connected to terminals 1 and 2 on J6.